etiennec78/Home-Automation/sensors.md

 <details>
   <summary><h4>Option 3: Cycling 🚲</h4></summary>

-  It is recommended to use a travel time supporting cycling mode, or a BLE tracker
+  It is recommended to use a travel time provider supporting cycling mode (e.g.: [Google Maps](https://github.com/etiennec78/Home-Automation/edit/master/sensors.md#option-2-google-travel-time-)), or a BLE tracker

   Both opening and closing behaviors on departure should be disabled, as cycling sensors are not reliable